As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 If it’s “true”, then you can test Accelerometer-related Events in Unity Editor.

-Is Movement WASDQE In Editor Test
+Is Movement With WASDQE

 Events (in the order of execution)